 While offsetting is something which can be easily actioned and implemented by larger construction and engineering firms, there are many avenues that smaller companies can go down in order to understand their carbon footprint and work with local environmental organisations to define where cuts can be made.

-Offsetting locally is just as important as building wind farms in the far east, and creating a circular economy through waste materials—these just some of the small changes that are becoming the stepping stones to carbon neutral.
+Offsetting locally is just as important as building wind farms in the far east, and creating a circular economy through waste materials—these are just some of the small changes that are becoming the stepping stones to carbon neutrality.

 If David Attenborough’s recent documentary, Life On Our Planet has taught us anything about our carbon impact, it’s that action is needed now by all; individuals and businesses.